-- For complaints against university faculty members, contact the Provost's Office at 556-1146. - For complaints against non-faculty university employees, contact the Office of Equal Opportunity at 556-5508 - For complaints against students, contact Assistant Dean Greg Metz at 556-5670 or Gregory.Metz@uc.edu. - Any complaints can also be made to the university's Department of Public Safety by calling 556-1111 or 558-1111 or going to one of the help-phones located on campus.
+- For complaints against university faculty members, contact the Provost's Office at 556-1146. - For complaints against non-faculty university employees, contact the Office of Equal Opportunity at 556-5508 - For complaints against university students, contact Assistant Dean Greg Metz at 556-5670 or Gregory.Metz@ uc.edu. - Any complaints can also be made to the university's Department of Public Safety by calling 556-1111 or 558-1111 or going to one of the help-phones located on campus.

 UC Blue Ash has a Title IX and Equal Opportunity Coordinator as an on-site resource for facilitating filing of claims related to discrimination and harassment.
-Molly Scruta, Program Manager for Inclusion and Involvement, is the Title IX and Equal Opportunity Coordinator.
+Amy Owens Smith, UCBA Human Resources Manager, is the Title IX and Equal Opportunity Coordinator.
 She is available to facilitate a referral process should this be the preference.
-She can be reached at 936-1501 or molly. scruta@uc.edu.
+She can be reached at 745-5615 or Amy.
+Smith@uc.edu.
 For more information about these policies please visit uc.edu/content/dam/common/docs/ucrighttoknow.pdf.